bootstrap-vue/bootstrap-vue/src/components/table/README.md

   wrapped inside a horizontally scrollable `<div>`.
 - When you have multiple columns that are set as `stickyColumn`, the columns will stack over each other visually, and the left-most sticky columns may "peek" out from under the next sticky column.
-  To get around this behaviour, make sure your latter stickyColumns are the same width or wider than previous sticky columns.
+  To get around this behaviour, make sure your latter sticky columns are the same width or wider than previous sticky columns.
 - Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
 This prevents any borders on the sticky columns from "sticking" to the column, and hence those borders will scroll when the body scrolls.
 To get around this issue, set the prop `no-border-collapse` on the table